 - Start with a dedicated advisory council with the vision to articulate a goal and the ambition to achieve it.

 - Have excellent students deserving of support.
 Fortunately, we have these in abundance.
-Take a moment to read below about our scholarship winners and I am sure you will agree.

 - Have generous donors who believe in the cause.
 We all know that K-State pride runs deep.
 Our scholarship team has seen this time and again.
 A real delight of working on this scholarship drive has been finding out how deeply alumni and friends of the department believe in higher education.
 They want to keep college accessible as tuition costs rise, reward excellence, and attract students to the field of economics.
 They want to keep the K-State Department of Economics strong and see it improve.

 So we are on our way, but with a big challenge still ahead.
 Would you like to help?
 You can contact me at firstname.lastname@example.org to learn more or contribute at the link on this page.
 I hope you will check back to this webpage in the future to see our progress.
 Below you can read about the scholarships awarded last year.
 Several others will make their debut at our spring banquet.

 Agustina Otazu Seifart**

 Duane L. and Leslee K. Cantrell Scholarship in Economics